Parents might not like it, but we all know it’s common for kids to need surgery in their younger years,

 The good news is that all HBF hospital cover products currently available for sale include coverage for

-As an added bonus, HBF offers no excess for kids on hospital visits for all hospital cover products that are
+As an added bonus, on all hospital insurance covers currently available for sale, HBF offers no excess for kids on hospital visits when they are covered under a family or single parent hospital cover.

 2. Surgery for ear infections